 The NHS have identified two groups of people who have an increased risk (vulnerable) or even higher increased risk (extremely vulnerable) to Coronaviorus.
 Full details of those included can be found via this link - People at higher risk from coronavirus.

 Social Distancing Rules for carers providing care to vulnerable and extremely vulnerable groups.

-In addition to following the guidance on social distancing for everyone in the UK there are extra precautions you can take to help keep the person you care for safe.
+In addition to following the guidance on social distancing there are extra precautions you can take to help keep the person you care for safe.